 It is difficult to predict the future but the best way to manage this is to regularly run a cash flow forecast based on the latest data and check it regularly.

-It’s good practice to prepare alternate budgets to anticipate problems and think in advance about how you would manage them.
+It’s good practice to prepare alternate budgets to anticipate problems.
+This makes you think in advance about how you would manage them.
 Being prepared will help you take action quickly when you need to.

-2. You need to run a Cash Flow Forecast Regularly
+2. You need to run a Forecast Regularly

 How to Improve Your Cash Flow

-You now have all the info you need about cash flow forecasting, so how do you take it to the next level?
+You now have all the info you need about what is cashflow forecasting, so how do you take it to the next level?